-- The MSC or MSCI has suspended or withdrawn a certificate holder's licence or other agreement to use the trademarks and the certificate holder does not comply with MSC or MSCI instruction within stated time frames. - Where the CAB suspends a client for the reasons in 7.4.9.g or 7.4.9.h, the CAB shall follow 7.4.11 onwards. - 7.4.10 Where the CAB finds cause for suspension against any of the reasons described in 7.4.9.a to 7.4.9.g, the CAB shall determine if the integrity of the certified supply chain has been broken intentionally or systematically.
+- The client failed to inform the CAB within 2 days of not meeting the MSC Third-Party Labour Audit Requirements. - 7.4.10 Where the CAB suspends a client for the reasons defined in 7.4.9.g or 7.4.9.h, the CAB shall follow 7.4.15 onwards. - 7.4.11 The CAB shall suspend a stratum of a CoC certificate as per CoCCR 9.4.6.1.a for Group Certificates. - 7.4.12 The CAB shall suspend an individual site of a CoC Default Standard multi-site certificate if the CAB determines the reason for suspension to be site-specific without an impact on the other certified sites.

+7.4.13 Where the CAB finds cause for suspension against any of the reasons described in 7.4.9.a-g, the CAB shall determine if the integrity of the certified supply chain has been broken intentionally and/or systematically.